-- 1. Open faucet on dwelling to remove line pressure. - Note the distance that adjustment bolt protrudes from bell housing.
-Loosen locknut on adjustment bolt, then turn adjustment bolt out of bell housing to remove spring tension. - Unscrew all bell bolts counterclockwise and remove spring, and spring disc. - Remove cartridge from body by inserting a flat head screwdriver under the diaphragm disc and lifting upwards. - 5.
-Ensure upper and lower cartridge o-rings are removed from the body. - 6.
-Guide pins do not need to be removed unless the guide pin o-rings are leaking. - While disassembled, open inlet of water service to flush out valve body and service line of debris.
+- Open faucet on dwelling to remove line pressure. - Note distance that adjustment bolt protrudes from bell housing.
+Loosen locknut on adjustment bolt, then turn adjustment bolt out of bell housing to remove spring tension. - Unscrew bell housing counterclockwise and remove spring, spring disc and friction ring. - Remove cartridge from body by inserting a flat head screwdriver under the diaphragm disc and lifting upwards. - 5.
+Ensure upper and lower o-ring in place on the cartridge. - While disassembled, open inlet of water service to flush out valve body and service line of debris.
 Clean and inspect the two grooves where the cartridge o-rings sit.